 You will notice the difference while cooking both cuisines as slight changes in the recipe are present.

 Chow Mein Recipe

 - Take a pot, fill it with water, and once the water starts boiling, add noodles to it and cook them for five minutes.

 - Remove the pot from the heat and add one teaspoon of sesame oil to the water, so that noodles don’t stick with one another.

 - Take a chicken breast piece and marinate it by adding Chinese five-spice powder, soy sauce, and a bit of cornstarch.
 You can marinate chicken for 20 minutes to get the best flavor.

 - Take a saucepan and add some oil.
 Turn on the heat and let the pan get adequately heated.
 Now put the chicken on this pan and stir fry until the time you notice its tenderness.
-It must be well-cooked to add later in the dish.
+It must be well-cooked to add that later to the dish.

-- Now start adding vegetables in the same pan.
+- Now start adding vegetables to the same pan.
 First, you can add the red bell pepper, then bean sprouts, and spring onion.
 Stir fry all the vegetables and then add cooked noodles to your pan.

 - Season your Cuisine with Soy Sauce and one tablespoon of sesame oil.
 Two pinches of black pepper will ignite the taste of your Cuisine.
 Stir well and serve your dish quickly.

 How to Make Chop Suey?